SEMP Authentication and Authorization

 • admin

-A management user is then assigned access levels for both the global level and for one or more message VPNs.
+A management user is then assigned access levels for both the global level and for one or more Message VPNs.
 This forms the management user's role-based access control.
 For example:

 • A system-wide event broker administrator would be assigned a global access level of admin, which allows that user to read and modify any attribute of any resource in the API, whether it is a global-scoped or Message VPN-scoped attribute.

-• A Message VPN administrator would be assigned a global access level of none and a message VPN access level of read-write for the Message VPN the administrator is responsible for.
+• A Message VPN administrator would be assigned a global access level of none and a Message VPN access level of read-write for the Message VPN the administrator is responsible for.

 There are many more examples of how you can effectively use the scope and access level for different types of users.
-For more examples see the Solace documentation referenced above.
+For more examples see the documentation referenced above.

 In general, in the SEMP API all resources under /msgVpns/<msgVpnName>/... are part of the Message VPN scope.
 All other top-level resources form part of the global scope.
 The /msgVpns/<msgVpnName> is one resource where the scope of attributes is mixed.
 Some attributes require global scope and some require Message VPN-level scope.
 In all cases, the SEMP API Reference makes it clear which scope and access level is required for each SEMP resource.